Is the MSW program accredited?

 How much does the program cost?

 Current fees may be found on the Program Costs page.
 Please note two things: 1) Tuition and fees are subject to change at any time.
-2) Full time (2 year) MSW students pay (non-tuition) student fees four times during their program.
-Part-time (3 year) students pay (non-tuition) fees eight times during their program.
+2) 2-year MSW students pay (non-tuition) student fees four times during their program; 3-year students pay (non-tuition) fees eight times during their program.

 What are the differences between the 2 year and 3 year programs?

 The two year program offers courses during the daytime on Tuesdays and Thursdays.
 Field internships are held two other days of the week the first year of the program; and 2 1/2 days a week the second year of the program.
 Students in the two year program attend school during the fall and spring, and have summers off.

 The three year program offers courses in the evenings on Tuesdays and Thursdays.
 Field internships are not held during the first year; however, students are required to be in field two days a week during their second year, and 2 1/2 days during the third year of their program.
 Students in the three year program attend school during the fall and spring their first year; and attend year-round (fall, spring, and summer) during the second and third year of their program.